Help! I Crashed Someone Else’s Car – Will Insurance Cover this?

 In all these cases, investigations will be made by the insurance company, because they will be very eager to pass along any damages to other insurers if at all possible.
 Check with a Portland car accident attorney, but as a general rule, you should be covered under your own liability insurance.

 Your personal auto insurance policy should cover the following in the event of you having an accident while driving someone else’s car:

 - Any medical coverage you have under your own policy

 - Property damage cover, though again, this is not a certainty.
 You should know about this before you drive any car other than your own.

 This is clearly a complex minefield of rules and regulations, and the best defense against getting blown up, financially speaking, is to be very clear of what coverage is in place before you agree to let someone else drive your car, or before you get behind the wheel of a vehicle you don’t own.
 You shouldn’t be shy about asking anyone who wants to use your vehicle about what levels of coverage they have in place either.

-If the worst happens, and you’re involved in an Oregon accident where you’re unsure of the coverage in place, you should, before speaking to the insurance companies, contact an Oregon car insurance attorney who has experience in dealing with the insurance companies.
-They can investigate all the circumstances and make the necessary enquiries on your behalf and then advise you on the best course of action you can take to protect yourself financially.
+If the worst happens, and you’re involved in an Oregon accident where you’re unsure of the coverage in place, you should, before speaking to the insurance companies, contact an injury attorney in Portland who has experience in dealing with the insurance companies.
+They can investigate all the circumstances and make the necessary inquiries on your behalf and then advise you on the best course of action you can take to protect yourself financially.